kiki0805/nooooob/content/blog/dev-blog/index.md

 Before the proposal presentation, we already had a simple prototype as shown above with cubes, trees, the harpoon and a cylinder as the character.
 So when I got started, I picked the missing part - the level hub but it played an important role as a connection among different level scenes.

-With free models and map image found online, I put a plane with the image as texture, and put the boat model so that the player can control it to choose different levels.
-In technical aspect, it was not quite difficult to implement with the help of tutorials, which inspired me to create a simple sphere as a prefab for the level pins.
-Indicating user inputs for movements and level selections, the level hub could work with the minimal implementation.
+With free models and a map image found online, I put a plane with the image as texture, and put the boat model so that the player can control it to choose different levels.
+In the technical aspect, it was not quite difficult to implement with the help of tutorials, which inspired me to create a simple sphere as a prefab for the level pins.
+Indicating user inputs for movements and level selections, the level hub could work with minimal implementation.

 ![level-hub](./level-hub.png)

-Then we had all the basic seperate scenes: basic puzzle scene, a level hub scene.
-To cascade scenes together, at lease we needed:
+Then we had all the basic separate scenes: a basic puzzle scene, a level hub scene.
+To cascade scenes together, at least we needed:
-- a main menu to start with,
+- the main menu to start with,
 - loading scenes from the level hub,
 - and a pause menu in level scenes.

 It was nice that we could easily find related tutorials to follow and create simple menus without fancy styles.
-Game starts with the main menu, which leads to further optional settings, the level hub or quitting the game.
+The game starts with the main menu, which leads to further optional settings, the level hub or quitting the game.
 For the pause menu, a game object with scripts detected the input of <kbd>Esc</kbd> to transit to the transparent menu, which allows players to go back to the level hub or the main menu.

 Tutories I took:
 - Level selection: https://bigbad.xyz/blog/how-to-make-a-level-select-like-in-super-mario-world